tinue/sharp-pocket-computer/pc1600-serial/README.md

 # Sharp Pocket Computer Communicator
+The purpose of this program is to safe and load Basic programs that are stored on your computer in human readable format from and to Sharp PC-1500 and PC-1600 devices through a serial interface.

+The program takes care of the peculiarities of the two Pocket Computer devices, such as the different line ending formats used, or the end of file marker.
+It also slows down communication if necessary for the PC-1500, so that it can keep up.

 ## Hardware
-### USB Serial Adapter for the PC-1600
+### PC-1600: USB Serial Adapter

-The simplest approach is to use a serial to usb adapter.
-If the adapter uses an original FTDI chip, then no additional logic chips are required.
+The Sharp PC-1600 has a serial device built in.
+It uses fairly standard 5V logic, and can be interfaced with currently available FTDI adapters. hen using the original FTDI adapter, no additional logic chips or inverters are required.

 These are the components that I used:
 * 1mm pins, bent 90 degrees
 * A small board for soldering the pins.
 Search for "1.27mm 2.54mm Adapter Board" on the merchant site of your choice.
-I found no 15 pin boards, but 12 pins are enough.
+While I found no 15 pin boards, 12 pins are enough for the signals that are required.
 * USB/UART cable, I used this one: "FTDI TTL-232R-5V-WE", i.e. 5V logic and wire ends.

 Before the USB / UART adapter can be used, it needs to be reprogrammed using a Windows